ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 ## Removal of Parameters from SSM Get Parameters Script Buildspec and Vars Moved to Secrets Manager

-The next step is to remove vars and parameters from

 Removing Parameters from Buildspec that are being sourced from Secrets Manager

 File location: